dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 sponsor can carry either explicit identity-bound application authorization inside the signed inner payload; `None` remains the deny-by-default encoding for both new slots.

+The four surfaces have an exact application contract.
+Normal Score calls require the signed account to be an active, non-suspended participant; normal Honour calls require a proof explicitly bound to that same signed account.
+MetaTx applies the same rules to the inner signer after `VerifySignature`; the outer sponsor remains the sole payer and nonce owner for the outer transaction, while the inner signer owns the inner nonce.
+Ethereum/Revive and authorized/offchain constructors deliberately encode both application slots as `None`, so they cannot manufacture a participant or voter origin; their ordinary mapped/authorized payer semantics are unchanged.
+Origin transformation never changes the account selected by the account-aware nonce or payment extensions, and failed validation occurs before nonce, fee, Score, Honour, or payout mutation.

 ## Iteration-5 evidence boundary